The following article shows some of the possibilities how XML

 /

-every location accessible by OS user oracle, regardless of the current initialisation
+XML file in every location accessible by OS user oracle, regardless of the current

-parameter UTL_FILE_DIR.
-The resulting file contains the following lines:
+initialisation parameter UTL_FILE_DIR.
+The resulting file contains the following

 <EMP num="1">